-In situations where employers offer a 401(k) program and then match contributions, then it can be a wise move to participate in this program.
+In situations where employers offer a 401(k) plan with a contribution match, then it can be a wise move to participate in this program.
 Matches, remember, are essentially free cash.

-What expenses can be cut back to make room for higher contributions?
-Are there online subscriptions or fee-based apps that can be canceled?
-Are better prices available for cell phone plans?
+Also, consider which expenses you can cut back to make room for higher contributions.
+Are there online subscriptions or fee-based apps you can cancel?
+Can you get a better deal on your cell phone plan?
 Insurance policies?

-Can credit cards be consolidated into a lower-rate personal loan?
-Once a credit card bill or personal loan is paid off, what about putting the money that was being put towards payments into the retirement account?
+Can you consolidate your credit cards into a lower-rate personal loan?
+Once you’ve paid off your credit card balance or personal loan, consider putting the money from those bills into the retirement account?

 What about getting a side gig?
-People with special skills, such as photography, copyediting, cooking, and more can earn extra money outside of their main jobs, and these funds can go towards retirement contributions.
+You can use special skills, such as photography, copyediting, or cooking, to earn extra money that can go toward additional retirement contributions.

-At a high level, the 4% rule states a percentage that retirees are said to be able to withdraw annually and still have the funds last for 30 years.
-For example, someone could withdraw $20,000 a year with a $500,000 retirement fund balance.
+At its core, the 4% rule represents a percentage that retirees are able to withdraw from their savings annually and have them last a minimum of 30 years.
+For example, someone following this rule could withdraw $20,000 a year from a $500,000 retirement account balance.

-Different people have different dreams for retirement.
+However, different people have different dreams for retirement.
 Some want to travel the world, while others want to spend time with family at home.
-Some may have other financial responsibilities, like potentially helping a grandchild pay for college.
-What matters most is that each person plans for the retirement they expect and/or want to experience.
+Some may have other financial responsibilities, like helping a grandchild pay for college.
+What matters most is that each person plans for the retirement they want to experience.

+You can start an IRA–or a taxable account–by opening an account on the SoFi Invest® investing platform.
+Use it to build a portfolio including stocks and exchange-traded funds.
 You can take a hands-on approach with Active Investing, or a hands-off one with Automated Investing.
-Plus, Stock Bits allows you to start fractional share investing.
+Plus, fractional shares allow you to start fractional share investing.
 You can select your favorite companies and invest in them, without needing to commit to buying a whole share.